uriahpissalidis/leetcode_medium/README.md

 2483.
 Minimum Penalty for a Shop, done <br>
 238. Product of Array Except Self, done <br>
 1657.
 Determine if Two Strings Are Close, done <br>
+1325.
+Delete Leaves With a Given Value, done <br>